airidas23/data_engineering_project/README.md

-# 🔄 Adform Data Engineering Project
+# 🔄 Data Engineering Project

 ## 📋 Overview

-This project implements a **simple data processing pipeline** that handles impression and click data processes.
+This project implements a **data processing pipeline** that handles impression and click data processes.
 It using **PySpark**, and loads it into a **PostgreSQL**.
 The pipeline is designed to process parquet files containing advertising impression and click data, aggregate them by hour and store the results in a database for client reporting.

 ## 🎯 Project Planning

 ![Project Planning Board](project_planning.png) https://trello.com/invite/b/679246f32031ab106517da0d/ATTI0b7f07f181d94d4a27a8fe722fd5acfcB5A890B5/projectplanning

 ## 📂 Project Structure

 ```
-ADFORM_SPARK_APP/
+SPARK_APP/
 │
 ├── .cadence/
 ├── .idea/